florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

    </div>

+This table proivdes the parameter values that has been considered to model Aerostak 200W in hoogendoorn's research :cite:`hoogendoorn:2018`.

 Analytical PEMFC polarization model
 ===================================
 The analytical PEMFC polarization model is based on the thermodynamic characteristics of fuel cells, as outlined in